Were you injured in an accident that was not your fault?

 The whereabouts of the lawyers office is less critical as cases are usually conducted by phone and email.

-However, you should choose a law firm that offers medical facilities near you as Claimants will almost always be expected to go to a medical examination.
+However, you should choose a law firm that offers medical facilities near you as claimants will almost always be expected to go to a medical examination.

 Further reading - Will I have to attend a medical?

-Our panel of expert litigators have years of experience in getting maximum damages for people hurt in a car or motorcycle accident in Whittlesey.
+The panel of expert litigators have years of experience in getting maximum damages for people hurt in a car or motorcycle accident in Whittlesey.

 Road accidents involving vehicles in Whittlesey are common with a total of 783 accidents (695 slight accidents, 80 serious accidents and 8 fatal accidents) in 2013 in Peterborough local authority area.
 By 2014 the total had decreased to 676.

 The latest 2019 accident at work stats for the Peterborough Local Authority (2013/14) are compiled under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) by the Government in the following table:

 |Workplace accidents in Peterborough Local Authority (HSE)||Reported Injuries|

 |Crushed by something collapsing||1|

 Yes.
 In certain circumstances, it is possible to claim compensation on behalf of another person in the capacity of a 'litigation friend'.